Board of Game commissioners To meet September 25 & 26, 2017

-The Pennsylvania Board of Game Commissioners will hold its third quarterly meeting of 2017, from June 26 thru June 27 at the agency’s Harrisburg headquarters.
+The Pennsylvania Board of Game Commissioners will hold its fourth quarterly meeting of 2017, on September 25 & 26.

 Upcoming meetings of the Board include: